kernelmachine/kernelmachine.github.io.archive/_posts/2016-12-28-Introducing-Utah.md

 The data that the Matrix contains implement all the traits associated with the custom trait *UtahNum* (ie `Add`,`Sub`,`Mul`,`Div`, `One` and `Zero`) for computations, as well as the custom trait *Empty*.

-Empty values are an unfortunate reality of most datasets.
+Empty values are an unfortunate reality of most datasets, and manifest itself in different types depending on the context.
+For example, empty values may be `NAN` if you're working with float data, an empty string with `String` data, or `0` with `Int` data.
 We use the `Empty` trait to define empty values for any type we want to use in a dataframe:

 ```rust
 pub trait Empty<T> {